JackChen365/android-sample-library/readme.md

     }
     ```

 * Setup an exception handler.
-If your sample does not works properly.
+If your sample does not works properly and you want see the details.
 Here you could trace the exception and check it out
-you do not have an exception handler.
+.
+But if you do not have an exception handler.
 When the exception occurred.
 The application will crash.
-For a demo, It not a problem.
+For a demo, It is usually not a problem.

     ```
     val projectApplication = SampleApplication.getProjectApplication()